oracle-devrel/oci-terraform-genai-llm-on-gpuvms/README.md

 ## 3. How to use the LLM

 - By default, the startup script exposes LLM inference with an OpenAI-compatible route.
+This framework basically allows us to Plug and play models easily, as well as bringing exposed API endpoints to a common framework, even with models that are very different from standard GPT models.
+It also enables new supported features like streaming / Chat completion/embeddings/detokenization...

-- Some of the possible routes with open-api compatible using vLLM are:
+- Some of the possible routes (OpenAI compatible) using the vLLM are:

     - `/v1/models`
     - `/v1/completion`
     - `/v1/chat/completion`

-- After Terraform has completed, refer the execution outcome to fetch the URL and OpenAI key:
+- After Terraform has completed, refer the execution outcome to fetch the URL and API key:

     ```terraform
     terraform output LLM_URL